numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 plot_fractal(output, **kwargs);
 ```

-Needless to say, there are a nearly endless supply of interesting fractal creations that can be made just by playing around with various combinations of NumPy Universal Functions and by tinkering with the parameters.
+Needless to say, there are a nearly endless supply of interesting fractal creations that can be made just by playing around with various combinations of NumPy universal functions and by tinkering with the parameters.

 +++

 ## In conclusion

 We learned a lot about generating fractals today.
-We saw how complicated fractals requiring many iterations could be computed efficiently using Universal Functions.
+We saw how complicated fractals requiring many iterations could be computed efficiently using universal functions.
 We also took advantage of boolean indexing, which allowed for less computations to be made without having to individually verify each value.
 Finally, we learned a lot about fractals themselves.
 As a recap:

 - Fractal images are created by iterating a function over a set of values, and keeping tally of how long it takes for each value to pass a certain threshold
 - The colours in the image correspond to the tally counts of the values
 - The filled-in Julia set for $c$ consists of all complex numbers `z` in which $f(z) = z^2 + c$ converges
 - The Julia set for $c$ is the set of complex numbers that make up the boundary of the filled-in Julia set